MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-manage-the-report-server-unattended-execution-account.md

 ## Next steps

-- To understand how to create a Run As account, how to modify an existing Run As account, and how to configure a Run As profile to use a Run As account, see [Create a Run As Account and Associate with a Run As Profile](~/scom/manage-security-create-runas-link-profile.md).
+- To understand how to create a Run As account, how to modify an existing Run As account, and how to configure a Run As profile to use a Run As account, see [How to Create a Run As Account and Associate with a Run As Profile](~/scom/manage-security-create-runas-link-profile.md).

 - If you need to create new credentials for the management server action account, see [Create a New Action Account in Operations Manager](~/scom/manage-security-create-runas-actionaccount.md).

-- To understand the profiles defined in Operations Manager to manage authorization and security and configure user roles to perform administration and access to operational data in the management group, see [Implementing User Roles](manage-security-overview.md).
+- To understand the profiles defined in Operations Manager to manage authorization and security and configure user roles to perform administration and access to operational data in the management group, see [Implement User Roles](manage-security-overview.md).